-In 2021, Shopify announced the new and improved Online Store 2.0 (OS 2.0) - which is the largest investment in their platform to date.
+In late 2021, Shopify announced the new and improved Online Store 2.0 (OS 2.0) - which is the largest investment in their platform to date.
 Many merchants are asking themselves: Should I update/migrate my store to Shopify 2.0?
 With Shopify 2.0, developers and brands will now have even more potential to create unique experiences that will define the future of commerce on the internet.This powerful new platform supplies tools to Shopify merchants and developers; making it easier for developers to build customized features and apps for merchants, while giving merchants more flexibility to create, update and edit storefronts.
 When using a Shopify 2.0 theme, such as Impulse, Focal or Pipeline, you can use the theme editor to add reusable sections & blocks to *all pages*, unlocking a range of new opportunities to expand your store's potential, without needing to alter code.

 "The internet is the world’s largest city, and Shopify is building its commerce infrastructure.
 Especially over the past year, we saw independent businesses succeed by showing up creatively and uniquely in this city.
 The future of commerce on the internet relies on creative expression at every touchpoint.
 Together with developers, we are building the infrastructure to make this possible."

 What are the main benefits of Shopify 2.0, and should merchants update their themes?
 Here's a quick overview of some of the most significant changes and enhancements included in the 2,0, as well as what they mean for your Shopify e-commerce store.